SchulzLab/JAMI/docs/UsageInstall.rst

 Use case: A ceRNA network constructed from TCGA breast cancer data
 ===================================================================

 Here we consider a real world example of using JAMI for extracting a small ceRNA regulatory network from TCGA breast cancer data.
-Specifically, we want to reproduce the network between coding and non-coding ceRNAs as shown in `Tay et al., Nature 2014, Figure 1 <https://www.nature.com/nature/journal/v505/n7483/fig_tab/nature12986_F1.html>`_.
+Specifically, we want to reproduce the network between coding and non-coding ceRNAs as shown in `Figure 1 <https://www.nature.com/nature/journal/v505/n7483/fig_tab/nature12986_F1.html>`_ of [Tay2014]_.
 There, the authors considered the following genes:

 - PTENP1
 - PTEN